tmontes/python-conference-beginners-day/challenges/Readme.md

 # Other resources

+* For a nice tutorial and challenges on list, dict and set comprehensions see https://www.smallsurething.com/list-dict-and-set-comprehensions-by-example/
 * If you fancy something mathematical, try out Project Euler or the Matasano Crypto Challenges
 * If you fancy learning TDD and good web development practices, check out www.obeythetestinggoat.com
 * Python Epiphanies! http://swilliams.ca/Python-Epiphanies.pdf
-* an excellent intermediate book:  Fluent Python http://shop.oreilly.com/product/0636920032519.do  (use code AUTHD)
+* An excellent intermediate book:  Fluent Python http://shop.oreilly.com/product/0636920032519.do  (use code AUTHD)
+* For great fun, solving riddles with Python, checkout http://www.pythonchallenge.com -- beware, you may become addicted!
-* head on back to the tutorials page for some [science resources](../tutorials-and-challenges.md#for-sciencey-people)
+* Head on back to the tutorials page for some [science resources](../tutorials-and-challenges.md#for-sciencey-people)